The following Trusts and Inheritance Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 The occasions on which a liability to inheritance tax can arise are:

-All of these occasions reflect the purpose of IHT as a tax on the transfer of wealth.
+All of these occasions reflect the purpose of IHT as a tax on the transfer of assets.

 The lifetime charge applies when a person makes a ‘transfer of value’ or ‘disposition’, as a result of which the value of his estate is less after the disposition than it was beforehand.
 The definition covers actual gifts of property, as well as notional dispositions.
 See the Chargeable transfers guidance note.